-ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Specialty Areas Policy Number: 45 Original Date: 2/86 Revision Date: 11/90, 1/91, 5/96, 10/96, Last Review Date: 7/17 6/98, 04/04, 1/09.
-11/11.
-7/12, 7/15, 6/16, 11/16, 7/17
+ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Specialty Areas Policy Number: 45 Original Date: 2/86 Revision Date: 11/90, 1/91, 5/96, 10/96, 6/98, 04/04, 1/09.
+Last Review Date: 6/18 11/11.
+7/12, 7/15, 6/16, 11/16, 7/17, 3/18

 During the second year of education, the student is scheduled in specialty areas in a one week time period (approximately 24 hours).
 These rotations include Radiation Oncology, Nuclear Medicine, Diagnostic Medical Sonography, Magnetic Resonance Imaging, Mammography, and Film Room.
-Students are rotated through Computerized Tomography during the first year and again during the second year of education of which time the student can simulate and acquire competencies.
-During the first year of the Computerized Tomography rotations, the student may begin to obtain documented clinical check offs.
-During the second year, the student will more actively participate in procedures and continue to document clinical experiences, simulate with minimal assistance, and perform a competency with minimal assistance for unenhanced procedures of the head, chest, and abdomen.
+Students are rotated through Computerized Tomography during the second year of education.
+An introductory demonstration will be performed by the CT clinical evaluator, followed by 3 one-week rotations starting in the first quarter of the second year.
+During introductory CT rotations, the student may begin to obtain documented clinical check offs.
+Starting in the second quarter, the student is assigned a three-consecutive-week rotation.
+During this rotation, the student will more actively participate in procedures and continue to document clinical experiences, simulate with minimal assistance, and perform a competency with minimal assistance for unenhanced procedures of the head, chest, and abdomen.
 The student may request to be rescheduled in any area that an interest has developed after all clinical objectives have been met and all clinical competencies have been completed.
 The student will be under the direct supervision of a qualified practitioner.
 Each area has specific objectives and evaluation forms.